Comparing Driven Brands (NASDAQ:DRVN) and SunCar Technology Group (NASDAQ:SDA)

 Institutional and Insider Ownership

-This table compares Driven Brands and SunCar Technology Group’s revenue, earnings per share and valuation.
+This table compares SunCar Technology Group and Driven Brands’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue